cisco/mindmeld/docs/source/userguide/entity_resolver.rst

   >>> er.fit(clean=True)

-Unlike the other nlp components, *er.dump()* and *er.load()* do not do anything since there are no model weights to be saved to disk.
+Unlike the other NLP components, *er.dump()* and *er.load()* do not do anything since there are no model weights to be saved to disk.
 Everything needed exists in the Elasticsearch index and the entity mapping files.

 Once the resolver is fit, you can pass Entity objects to test the Entity Resolver as follows.